 Frequently Asked Questions

-Women's and gender studies draws on the humanities, arts, social and biological sciences to explore the broad range of intellectual questions concerning both the social positions of women and the gendered constructions of knowledge, identity, and culture.
+Women's, gender, and sexuality studies draws on the humanities, arts, social and biological sciences to explore the broad range of intellectual questions concerning both the social positions of women and the gendered constructions of knowledge, identity, and culture.
 Students in the program have the opportunity to study theories of feminism, gender, and sexuality; the diversity of women's experiences and representations past and present; and women's movements in the United States and around the globe.

 An education in women's and gender studies offers students the opportunity to build global knowledge in fields across the creative arts, humanities, social and biological sciences.
 Our curriculum brings students into contact with the extensive research on women, gender, and feminism that has burgeoned during the past 30 years as well as with historical and cross-cultural knowledge that recognizes the intersections of gender with race, class, religion, sexuality, ethnicity, age, ability, and nationality.
 Our program draws an enthusiastic and diverse group of students who seek intellectual challenges and who are committed to social justice.

 What skills will I gain from majoring in women's, gender, and sexuality studies?

 Students who take courses in women's and gender studies gain valuable skills in research and analysis, critical thinking, writing and public speaking, creative problem solving, leadership, conflict resolution and team building.

 What can I do with a degree in women's, gender, and sexuality studies?